Nemo08/csv2ifc/README.md

 ## Psets

-If -p flag set, not-empty data from second line of CSV file interpret as Pset name, except required and optional fields, and data from this column add to IFC file to pset Pset_NAME and property name from first line.
+If -p flag set, not-empty data from second line of CSV file interpret as Pset name and data from this column add to IFC file to pset Pset_NAME and property name from first line, except required and optional fields.

-If setted -p and -e flag then all non-empty fields from first line, except required and optional fields, add to Pset_Common if second field is empty.
+If setted -p and -e flag then all non-empty fields from first line, except required and optional fields, add to Pset_Common if second line is empty.

 Using: csv2ifc -c data.csv -o ifcdata.ifc -p